Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.

 The Best and Worst Years For Ford Focus

-According to CarComplaints, the 2014 model year is the worst on record for the Ford Focus.
+According to CarComplaints, Ford Focuses from the 2014 model year is the worst on record.

 Notably, many owners experienced bad hesitation and jerking when starting the car from a stationary position.